 As is the case with any multiclass series though, driving the fastest class of car will require you to be smart and careful when it comes to lapping traffic, especially over the longer distance of an ESS race.

-Whilst we don’t provide setups for the BMW M Hybrid V8 in line with the European Sprint Series calendar at Coach Dave Academy, drivers often engaged in endurance racing can make the most of our IMSA setups, now available as part of our iRacing Setup Subscription.
+Whilst we don’t provide setups for the BMW M Hybrid V8 or the Cadillac V-series.R in line with the European Sprint Series calendar at Coach Dave Academy, drivers often engaged in endurance racing can make the most of our IMSA setups as part of our iRacing Setup Subscription.

 The car is designed for long-distance endurance racing, so it’s not ultra-fast over a single lap, but its forte is consistency over multiple stints.
-The Dallara P217 LMP2 may be a tad slower than the BMW LMDh, but we think that to some, it may be more enjoyable to drive.
+The Dallara P217 LMP2 may be a tad slower than the LMDh class, but we think that to some, it may be more enjoyable to drive.

 The GTE category of race cars represents the pinnacle of GT cars with lots of power, high top speeds and relatively high levels of downforce when compared to the GT3 class, for example.
 They’re based on high-performance road cars too but have been modified even more heavily specifically for endurance racing.